TrueBad0ur/libreasy/README.md

 ## Contribute [eng]
-It would be greate if you'd like to contribute a good book
+It would be great if you'd like to contribute a good book

 ### What to do?
 Fork and add changes to the following files: